Doctor of Musical Arts (DMA) Handbook

 • find and reserve a location.
 The Music Library Seminar Room is a popular site.

-• complete the Exam Authorization PtD form, following the directions at the top of that form.
-The Exam Authorization form must be submitted to the Graduate Student Services Coordinator AT LEAST 2 WEEKS in advance of the exam date.
-The form is used for pre-approval of your final exam and as a report of your exam results by your committee when you complete the exam.
+• submit the Exam Authorization form to the Director of Graduate Student Services AT LEAST 2 WEEKS in advance of the exam date.
+The form is used for pre-approval and reporting exam results.

 At least one month must elapse between the successful completion of the Oral Comprehensive Exam and the date of the Doctoral Final Exam/Defense.